If you own a house with a lawn in Florida or are planning to buy one, this post is for you!

 Getting the Best Results

 ● Watering your lawn is an essential part of keeping it healthy.
-If you have an irrigation system, it will do most of the job for you.
-Otherwise, consider whether you are prepared to manually water your lawn as required.
+If you don’t have an irrigation system, consider whether you are prepared to manually water your lawn as required.
 Some types of grass require a lot of water, which can significantly increase your water bill.
 BTW, if you are looking for a great garden hose, check out our Flexzilla garden hose review.

 ● Re-sod regularly: Grass can experience a certain amount of wear and tear.
 If you opt for a type of grass that wears fast, regular re-sodding is something you might have to consider.

-● Pest and disease control is important when gardening and caring for your lawn is no different.
+● Pest and disease control is important when caring for your lawn.
 Regardless of the types of grass you choose, you will have to consider the threats that could cause it to die off.
 Are you prepared to call a pest control company, if need be?

 Lawn Setup 101